Arditi: The Battle of Vittorio Veneto

 In the meantime the Italian advance had become general.
-On 30 October the 3rd Army crossed the Piave and overwhelmed the last Austrian defenses near Grisolera and Romanziol thanks to the intervention of the XXVI and XXVIII Assault Battalions which were always at the head of the Army during the advance and concluded their war on the bank east of the Tagliamento.
+On 30 October the 3rd Army crossed the Piave and overwhelmed the last Austrian defenses near Grisolera and Romanziol thanks to the spearhead formed by the XXVI and XXVIII Assault Battalions which were always at the head of the Army during the advance and concluded their war on the bank east of the Tagliamento.

 The 4th Army finally managed to overwhelm the defenses of Grappa and route the Austro-Hungarian 6th Army, liberating Feltre and Belluno.

-On the same day the 7th, 1st and 6th Armies also began to advance and poured into Trentino with their Assault Battalions on the front line, such as the XXIX and LII, which served to make the first breaches in the enemy lines and routing the Austro-Hungarians.
+On the same day the 7th, 1st and 6th Armies also began to advance and poured into Trentino with their Assault Battalions on the front line, such as the XXIX for the 1st and LII and LXX for the 6th, which served to make the first breaches in the enemy lines and routing the Austro-Hungarians.

 This marked the end of the last battle of the Italian Front in which the Arditi played a decisive role.